hasura/graphql-engine/docs/graphql/manual/guides/index.rst

 The following posts demonstrate integrating the Hasura GraphQL engine logs with some external monitoring frameworks:

-- `Blog: GraphQL Observability with Hasura GraphQL Engine and Honeycomb <https://blog.hasura.io/graphql-observability-with-hasura-graphql-engine-and-honeycomb-ee0a1a836c41>`__
+- `Blog: GraphQL Observability with Hasura GraphQL engine and Honeycomb <https://blog.hasura.io/graphql-observability-with-hasura-graphql-engine-and-honeycomb-ee0a1a836c41>`__
-- `Blog: Uptime Monitoring for Hasura GraphQL Engine with DataDog on GKE <https://blog.hasura.io/uptime-monitoring-for-hasura-graphql-engine-with-datadog-on-gke-4faff5832e7f>`__
+- `Blog: Uptime Monitoring for Hasura GraphQL engine with DataDog on GKE <https://blog.hasura.io/uptime-monitoring-for-hasura-graphql-engine-with-datadog-on-gke-4faff5832e7f>`__

 Postgres Auditing